ubc-library-rc/intro-static-webpages/static-sites-use-cases.md

 parent: Static vs Dynamic Web Content
 ---

+## Use Cases

 In an academic environment, there are many reasons why you may wish to build and deploy a static web site.
 This includes:

 **Poster presentations**

 You can't say everything on a poster.
-Add a QR code and link to a static page with more information, contact details etc. There are many places to get a QR code generated; a great free option is QRCode Monkey - https://www.qrcode-monkey.com/
+Add a QR code and link to a static page with more information, contact details etc. There are many places to get a QR code generated; a great free option is QRCode Monkey: [https://www.qrcode-monkey.com/](https://www.qrcode-monkey.com/)

 **Academic CVs**